darul75/express-json-refiner/README.md

 So, idea is to provide your rules by this way, I give more details below:

-CASE 1: no routes defined.
+* Case1 : no routes defined
 ```
 var userAccessRule = {